Jerrylum/CryptoExpress-Portal/README.md

 ### Address/Courier Ownership

-Any company that has the address/courier with the correct private key in their internal database owns this specific address/courier.
+Any company with the address/courier with the correct private key in their internal database owns this specific address/courier.

 ### Address & Courier